jjnether/obsidian_backup/jnetherton/DA/Meta 1.1 Type F.md

 - push final port 5 settings with serial at the end?

 - Check that feeding breakers and PT names are correct in HMI (labels should be on switch itself)
+- Test PT alarms (5) - Normally open - need to jumper to test timers should be correct values due to relay settings verify RCF's
+Make sure switch 2 is preferred open point